Bovi-analytics/VeerkrachtNextMilk/README.md

 ## About

 This repository contains data to validate the next milk predictions from the Veerkracht VLAIO project.
 Please request write access to the repository via m.m.hostens@uu.nl
+If extra information is needed, this can be requested.

 ## The dataset